From APR and repayments to securities and guarantors, we explain you the basics of how a private student loan actually works

 What is ‘APR’?

-When you’re looking to compare interest rates on student loans, you’ll generally see this expressed as ‘APR’, which stands for ‘Annual Percentage Rate’.
+When you’re looking to compare interest rates on loans for students, you’ll generally see this expressed as ‘APR’, which stands for ‘Annual Percentage Rate’.
 This is the total cost to you of borrowing the money.
 It includes the interest rate but also any admin fees or other costs that might be involved in taking out the loan.
 So it is usually higher than the interest rate alone.
 It’s important to look at the APR rather than just the interest rate as some loan companies may add on extortionate fees which can increase your overall repayments.

 When you see an APR figure, you’ll often find it has ‘fixed’ or ‘variable’ after it.
 For example, Future Finance loans are currently 20.4% average APR (variable).
 The term ‘variable’ means that the interest rate on the loan is based on an index so it may go up or down over time.
 If a loan is fixed the interest rate won’t change.
 Fixed rates offer the guarantee of a known rate during your repayment period but they can be higher than variable rates, especially at the start of your student loan period.